h2oai/steam/README.md

 When you are finished, use the following process to safely shut down Steam:

-1. Stop all running services.
+1. On the Services page, stop all running services.

 2. Stop all running clouds.